rajdeepdas2000/vectorshift_integrations/README.md

 - HubSpot credentials are loaded securely using environment variables.

-- ‼️‼️‼️Some random ling ling approached me with this but never acknowledged my submission, if you ever encounter them, avoid like the plague.
+- ‼️‼️‼️Some random ling ling approached me with this but never acknowledged my submission, if you ever encounter them, avoid them like the plague.